mm-mehran79/fixed-point-FIR-filter-design-on-FPGA/README.md

-# fixed-point-FIR-filter-design-on-FPGA
+# fixed-point-IIR-filter-design-on-FPGA
--parameterized verilog code to implement FIR filter on FPGA &amp; design the filter using Matlab
+-parameterized verilog code to implement IIR filter on FPGA &amp; design the filter using Matlab